CloudM-Migrate/documentation/Migration-Project-Guides/GoogleToO365PrestageUp2000.md

 It's recommended to wait at least 24 hours post-provisioning the destination before you start migrating data as replication for the tenant can take some time.

 There are multiple methods for manipulating item lists.
-For this guide, Select the Filter option, select Users, check box thing and the select create Batch.

-Select all users in scope on Step 3 using the first column header.
+For this guide, Select the Filter option and then select Users.
+Select all users in scope on using the first column header.
 Validate all the item types are selected in the right most columns.

+Select Create Batch and name the Batch "Prestage".
+For Batch Configuration Type select disable migration items.

 ### Date Ranges for the First Batch